-- Turn your hose into a holiday decoration.
+- Upcycle your hose into a doormat or door decor.

 - Using a utility knife, cut off the ends of the hose, which are typically made of metal, like brass; you can then recycle these metal pieces at a scrap metal recycling facility.

 With limited eco-friendly disposal options, extending the life of your hose is extra important.
 The first thing to consider is paying a little extra for a rubber hose when buying a new one.
 Rubber hoses are often made of recycled material, so even though you might have a tough time recycling, at least the material in the hose may have had a previous life.